mosip/registration-client/registration/registration-services/README.md

 ## Overview

 This document guides the developer to find the traceability between functionality and the respective technical component.
 The provided technical classes are available in the package of 'registration-service' module.
-In this module the required functions are exposed as public method and that can be used to obtain the required features.

 |Functionality:| Login with UserName and Password/ BIO  |
 |:------:|-----|